-Fuchsia Care – Where Do They Grow Best?
+How To Care For Fuchsia – Where Do They Grow Best?

-Fuchsias are shade loving plants, but there are some varieties that will grow out in the sun.
+Fuchsia plants are shade lovers, but there are some varieties that will grow in sun.
 Your orange and red varieties will stand more sun than the pastels or double varieties.

-They do much better in semi-shade, however, or early morning sun.
+They do much better in semi-shade or full shade, however, or early morning sun exposure.
 These plants grown in the sun require close watching and much watering, especially spraying.